Analysis | On a day of legal wrangling, the trauma of Jan. 6 becomes the centerpiece of Trump impeachment trial

-The first day had been set aside for what some anticipated might be a dry constitutional argument over whether the Senate had the authority to conduct a trial for a president who is no longer in office.
+The first day had been set aside for what some anticipated might be a dry constitutional argument over whether the Senate had the authority to conduct a trial for a president who no longer is in office.
 That debate did provide the backdrop, but the horrors of Jan.
 6 became the emotional centerpiece and highlight of the day — and, no doubt, the days to come.

-House managers, led by Rep. Jamie Raskin (D-Md.), presented a powerful opening argument — asserting with historical documentation and contemporary legal analysis that the Senate must go ahead with the trial, lest it create a “January exception” to impeachment that could allow future presidents to rampage at will in their final days n office without fear of being held accountable.
+House managers, led by Rep. Jamie B. Raskin (D-Md.), presented a powerful opening argument — asserting with historical documentation and contemporary legal analysis that the Senate must go ahead with the trial, lest it create a “January exception” to impeachment that could allow future presidents to rampage at will in their final days in office without fear of being held accountable.

-More compelling, however, was the video Raskin offered up to the senators in the first minutes of his presentation, a wrenching highlight reel of the brutality of the storming of the Capitol interspersed with what Trump said and tweeted during and after the attack, along with his final, moving reflections of being in the Capitol that day with members of his family.
+More compelling, however, was the video Raskin offered up to the senators in the first minutes of his presentation, a wrenching highlight reel of the brutality of the storming of the Capitol interspersed with what Trump said and tweeted during and after the attack, along with Raskin’s final, moving reflections on being in the Capitol that day with members of his family.

-There will be more of that in the coming days, more video highlighting the anger of the mob; the viciousness of their assaults; the killing of a Capitol Police officer; the scores of other law enforcement officers who were injured; as well as the fears of lawmakers and their staff members trapped in the Capitol as the marauders roamed the corridors, breaking down doors, smashing windows, rummaging through personal papers and breaking into the Senate chamber.
+There will be more of that in the coming days, more video highlighting the anger of the mob; the viciousness of their assaults; the fatal injuring of a Capitol Police officer; the scores of other law enforcement officers who were injured; as well as the fears of lawmakers and their staff members trapped in the Capitol as the marauders roamed the corridors, breaking down doors, smashing windows, rummaging through lawmakers’ papers and breaking into the Senate chamber.

-Americans — and the senators acting as jurors — will also be reminded of the worst of what might have happened, from the possible decapitation of the government’s top leadership to the potential for hostage-taking, even to more wanton destruction of America’s symbol of democracy.
+Americans — and the senators acting as jurors — also will be reminded of the worst of what might have happened, from the possible decapitation of the government’s top leadership to the potential for hostage-taking, even to more wanton destruction of the symbol of U.S. democracy.
 And they will be told repeatedly what Trump said and did, not only on Jan.
 6 but in all the days after Nov.
 3 as he sought to subvert the outcome of an election won by Democrat Joe Biden.

 All of it will be done not just to replay the events of Jan.
-6, but to appeal as much as possible to the consciences of Republican senators who were in the Capitol during the attempted insurrection, to ask them to set aside any feelings they may have that all this is merely a partisan attack by the Democrats, as Trump’s attorneys contend, and instead to hold the former president accountable.
+6, but also to appeal as much as possible to the consciences of Republican senators who were in the Capitol during the attempted insurrection, to ask them to set aside any feelings they may have that all this is merely a partisan attack by Democrats, as Trump’s attorneys contend, and instead to hold the former president accountable.

 The record of Trump’s presidency is replete with misconduct — the chaos and volatility of his behavior, the ever-changing cast of advisers who could not restrain his worst impulses, the lies and distortions, the attacks on political adversaries, the efforts to undermine public institutions and democracy itself.